slifin/clojure-workshop/README.md

 - `lein new re-frame`

 ### Challenge
-transact something to the reframe database
+Transact something to the reframe database

 <details>
   <summary>More advanced templates</summary>